-- Prerequisite: An overall grade of 90% or higher in a Wheaton Academy French I Advanced course in addition to mastery of French I skills (reading, writing, speaking, and listening) and/or showing mastery in French I knowledge and skills on the Wheaton Academy placement exam - See General Requirements for Advanced and AP Courses on page 20. - · Grade Level: 9, 10, 11, 12
+Prerequisite: An overall grade of 90% or higher in a Wheaton Academy French I Advanced course in addition to mastery of French I skills (reading, writing, speaking, and listening) and/or showing mastery in French I knowledge and skills on the Wheaton Academy placement exam

-Semesters 2
+Grade Level: 9, 10, 11, 12 Semesters 2

-FRENCH III ADVANCED
+FRENCH III (ADVANCED)

 This course is designed for the advanced French student who has a strong desire to use the language in practical, real-world contexts.
 It is designed to prepare students to succeed in an AP course.
 It will focus on developing fluency and confidence in interpersonal communication through informal written expression and conversation.
 A significant emphasis will be placed on cultural knowledge and skills for cross-cultural interaction.
-Students' communication skills will continue to expand through practice of the language in meaningful contexts and the study of a variety of authentic mediums such as films, music, stories, news, and other multimedia sources.
+Students' communication skills will continue to expand through the practice of the language in meaningful contexts and the study of a variety of authentic mediums such as films, music, stories, news, and other multimedia sources.

-- Prerequisite: An overall grade of 90% or higher in a Wheaton Academy French II Advanced course OR 90% or higher in a Wheaton Academy French II course OR level III mastery on the national ACTFL exam - See General Requirements for Advanced and AP Courses on page 20. - · Grade Level: 9, 10, 11, 12
+Prerequisite: An overall grade of 90% or higher in a Wheaton Academy French II Advanced course OR 90% or higher in a Wheaton Academy French II course OR level III mastery on the national ACTFL exam